Aanderssonn/MachineLearningNotebooks/README.md

 ### Tensorflow 2 Object Classification tutorial
 In this notebook, I build models to classify 5 different species of flowers based on a Tensorflow Tutorial.
 In order to avoid overfitting, I implement data augmentation, and dropout layers.

+### Tensorflow 2 Transfer Learning tutorial
+In this notebook, I use transfer learning for a cats vs dogs classifier.

 ## Python Modules/Dependencies
 * jupyter